najmawahedi/YouTube-video-Analytics/README.md

 ## YouTube Video Analytics Project
+##### Project Description
+This project analyzes YouTube video data to uncover insights into video performance, viewer engagement, and channel growth.
+Using SQL for data extraction and transformation, we visualized the results with Tableau to present clear and actionable insights.

 ### Files
 - [SQL Data File](https://github.com/najmawahedi/YouTube-video-Analytics/blob/main/CAvideos%20analysis.sql)